Shreyadoodipala/Summarizer-Application/README.md

 ## Models Used (from Hugging Face)
 #### BART (Bidirectional and Auto-Regressive Transformers)
 Used for text summarization.
 BART is a powerful transformer model trained for both sequence-to-sequence tasks (like summarization) and denoising tasks.
 The model is fine-tuned on large-scale datasets to generate coherent and concise summaries of long texts or documents.

-#### DistilBERT
+#### RoBERTA (Robustly Optimized BERT Approach)
 Used for question answering.
-DistilBERT is a smaller, faster variant of the BERT model, which retains much of its accuracy while being computationally more efficient.
-It is fine-tuned for the task of question answering using the SQuAD dataset, enabling it to understand and extract answers from the provided text based on the user's questions.
+RoBERTA is an advanced variant of BERT (Bidirectional Encoder Representations from Transformers), developed by Facebook AI to improve performance by optimizing training procedures.
+It employs dynamic masking during training and excels in other NLP tasks, such as text classification and sentiment analysis as well.